-(click to enlarge)Source: Kroger 2012 Fact Book
+source: Kroger 2012 Fact Book

-Kroger reported third-quarter revenue of $22.5 billion, slightly missing analysts' consensus expectations of $22.7 billion.
-There are numerous important things to note about the third-quarter revenue performance: although revenue slightly missed what I believe were unreasonable expectations, revenue actually grew 3.2% from the prior-year period revenue also grew for the last two quarters in a row, by 4% in the second quarter and by 3% in the first quarter, so perhaps perpetual fast growth is indeed unreasonable revenue growth excluding fuel was 4.7%, well above the 4.2% industry average, despite the fact that the retail price per gallon of fuel was down 8% for the quarter same-store revenue grew 3.5%, representing 40 consecutive quarters of same-store growth.
+KR reported third-quarter revenues of $22.5B, slightly missing the consensus estimate of $22.7B.
+There are numerous important things to notice about the revenues performance: while revenues slightly missed what I believe were unreasonable expectations, revenues actually grew 3.2% from the prior-year period, revenues also grew over the last two quarters in a row (by 4% for 2013Q2, and by 3% in 2013Q1), so perhaps expecting perpetual fast growth is indeed unreasonable, revenue growth excluding fuel was 4.7% (well above the 4.2% industry average), despite the fact that the retail price per gallon of fuel was down 8% for the quarter, and same-store revenue grew by 3.5%, representing 40 consecutive quarters of same-store growth.
 As Chairman and CEO David Dillon explained during the conference call:

-"I am most proud … of another distinctive achievement, team Kroger's 40th consecutive quarter of positive identical sales.
+I am most proud … of another distinctive achievement, team Kroger's 40th consecutive quarter of positive identical sales.
 It is not simply the scorecard that makes this meaningful, although 10 full years without skipping a beat is extraordinary.
 What makes 40 consecutive quarters of positive identical sales so remarkable is the underlying importance of the metric.
-For retailers, identical sales are the strongest indication of whether or not we are connecting with our customers over time."
+For retailers, identical sales are the strongest indication of whether or not we are connecting with our customers over time.

 Upside Potential, Downside Risk And Time Horizon